McShelby/hugo-theme-relearn/exampleSite/content/basics/configuration/_index.en.md

   collapsibleMenu = false
   # If a single page can contain content in multiple languages, add those here
   additionalContentLanguage = [ "en" ]
+  # Must be set to the same value as the global uglyURLs setting; this adds 'index.html' to all home links if set to true
+  uglyURLs = false
 ```

-## A word on running your site in a subfolder
+## Serving your page from a subfolder

 The theme runs best if your site is installed in the root of your webserver.
 If your site is served from a subfolder, eg. `https://example.com/mysite/`, you have to set the following lines to your `config.toml`